MicrosoftDocs/microsoft-salescopilot-docs/articles/email-insights-settings.md

 ## Include email based on sensitivity labels

-With this setting, you can control whether emails with specific sensitivity labels are included in email insights.
+You can control whether emails with specific sensitivity labels are included in email insights.
 Emails without a sensitivity label are always included in email insights.

 To include emails based on sensitivity labels: